Choose another writer in this calendar:

 ||Evelyn Waugh (1903-1966)|

 English writer, regarded by many as the leading satirical novelist of his day.
 Among Waugh's most popular books is Brideshead Revisited (1945), depicting the Oxford world of the late 1920s.
-It was made into a highly successful television series in 1981, starring Jeremy Irons and Anthony Andrews.
+It was made into a celebrated television series, starring Jeremy Irons and Anthony Andrews, and shown on the Public Broadcasting System (PBS) in 1981.
 Waugh wrote sixteen novels.
 He also published travel books and biographies.

 'I have been here before,' I said; I had been there before; first with Sebastian more than twenty years ago on a cloudless day in June, when the ditches were creamy with meadowsweet and the air heavy with all the scents of summer; it was a day of peculiar splendour, and though I had been there so often, in so many moods, it was to that first visit that my heart returned on this, my latest." (from Brideshead Revisited)